joeuong/Quest_Survey/README.md

         - `C_CAPACITY`
 ```
     Sheet 1 - Data
-        - Data from the Salesforce output
+        - Data from the Salesforce output (adding data for which courses are Honors)
+        - Data indicating which Students are URSP or Honors
     Sheet 2 - Summary
         - Pivot data from Sheet 3 to get summary capacity
     Sheet 3 - Detail